jesses-code-adventures/llm.nvim/README.md

     {
         "jesses-code-adventurs/llm.nvim",
         dependencies = { 'nvim-lua/plenary.nvim' },
-        excluded_providers = { 'openai' }, -- options: openai, deepseek, google, anthropic. any provider not in this list should have a corresponding API_KEY in the env opts = {
+        picker = 'telescope', -- set to nil, if you prefer not to use telescope excluded_providers = { 'openai' }, -- options: openai, deepseek, google, anthropic. any provider not in this list should have a corresponding API_KEY in the env opts = {
             replace_prompt =